binary-manu/arch-ansible/README.md

 > When handlers are forced, they will run when notified even if a task fails
 > on that host.

-while, in our scenario, handlers would _not_ be notified by tasks when they return `ok`.
+While, in our scenario, handlers would _not_ be notified by tasks when they return `ok`.

 ## Configuration